LukeHeuser/notes/Java/java_basics.md

 A `literal` is the SIMPLIST form of an expression.
 It can not be changed like a variable.

 ## Statements
 What is a statement?
-A `statement` in Java is an instruction..
-A command for the programming language to execute.
+Java statements are fundamental building blocks in Java.
+A `statement` in Java is an instruction; a command for the programming language to execute.
+Statements can be simple or compound.
 There are three types of statements in Java.

 ### Expression Statement
-An expression statemtent can include one or more expressions.
+An `expression statement` is a statement that includes one or more expressions.
+They can change values of variables, call methods, and create objects.

-While all expression statements are statements; not all statements are expression statments.
+While all expression statements are statements; not all statements can be an expression.
 This is because expressions can be assigned and used as operands, while statements can only be decalred.

 EX.
 ~~~